inmar/twine.js/README.md

 and are split into 3 key sections: [Resource Services](#Resource-Service), [Request Templates](#Request-Template), [Requests](#Request).
 The combination of the components from these 3 sections make up a complete pipeline that is executed when twine runs.

+### Components
+Components are modules or plugins that modify or add functionality to the pipeline when they are added to it.
+Components can be written by consumers of twine to augment pipelines in ways not already included in the library.

+A more extensive explanation with examples is [available on the wiki](https://github.com/inmar/twine.js/wiki/Components).

 #### Resource Service
 A Resource Service represents a network resource to which requests can be made.
 Typically, this is an HTTP server, however any type of resource can function as a Resource Service as long as twine has been provided the functionality to understand it.